 The main research interests of the group focus on observational work on extragalactic astrophysical transients and range from detailed studies of individual supernovae and their progenitor stars to extremely energetic transients at the centres of galaxies.
 We make use of observations at a wide range of wavelengths from radio, optical and infrared to X-rays.
 For this we use ground-based telescopes, e.g., the Very Large Telescope (VLT) of ESO and the Nordic Optical Telescope (NOT) as well as data from space telescopes such as the ESA Gaia, NASA Spitzer and ESA/NASA Hubble space telescopes and the NASA Chandra X-ray Observatory.

-The current very wide-field supernova searches are increasing substantially the supernova statistics locally covering a large fraction of the whole sky every few nights and in a less biased manner than was possible before.
-However, most of the local searches are working at optical wavelengths affected by dust extinction and are limited by ground-based seeing making the detection of supernovae especially within the dusty and often bright and complex nuclear (<500 pc) regions of the most strongly star-forming galaxies challenging.
-Therefore, the rates and properties of the supernovae occurring within the nuclear regions of galaxies have remained largely unexplored.
-In particular, we have been working on high spatial resolution infrared searches and studies of supernovae within the nuclear regions of luminous infrared galaxies (LIRGs).
-The group has also interest in detailed studies of star formation properties of LIRGs which are the most prolific supernova factories and dominate the massive star formation (and thus also core-collapse supernova rates) at redshifts between ~1 and ~2.
+The current very wide-field transient searches are increasing substantially the supernova statistics locally covering a large fraction of the whole sky every few nights and in a less biased manner than was possible before.
+However, most of the transient searches are working at optical wavelengths affected by dust extinction and are limited by ground-based seeing making the detection of supernovae especially within the dusty and often bright and complex central (<1 kpc) regions of the most strongly star-forming galaxies challenging.
+Therefore, the rates and properties of the supernovae occurring within the nuclear and circumnuclear regions of these galaxies have remained largely unexplored.
+In particular, our SUNBIRD collaboration has been working on high spatial resolution adaptive optics infrared searches and studies of supernovae within the nuclear regions of luminous infrared galaxies (LIRGs).
+The group has also interest in detailed studies of star formation properties of LIRGs which are the most prolific supernova factories and dominate the massive star formation (and thus also core-collapse supernova rates) from redshift ~1 onwards.

 Extremely energetic nuclear transients

 While thousands of supernovae are discovered each year, luminous transients occurring within the nuclei of galaxies have been largely missed by the surveys or overlooked as ordinary active galactic nucleus (AGN) variability, being essentially a blind spot of the research community.
 Our recent discoveries of particularly interesting cases include a new class of extremely energetic transients in nuclei of Seyfert galaxies and a dust-enshrouded extremely energetic tidal disruption event in a luminous infrared galaxy.
 The latter event was discovered independently by us at infrared wavelengths and by colleagues working at radio wavelengths.
 It was originally interpreted as an extremely energetic supernova but turned out to be one of the most energetic tidal disruption events observed so far.
-In such an event a star passing too close to a supermassive black hole at the center of a galaxy is disrupted by tidal forces caused by the gravity of the black hole overcoming the self-gravity of the star.
-The transient was not bright in the optical light visible to human eye due to large amount of interstellar gas and dust within the galaxy centre but was luminous and could be followed by at infrared and radio wavelengths for over a decade.
-Our infrared observations gave the energetics of the event whereas high spatial resolution radio observations revealed a fast-moving (a quarter of the speed of light) outflow, so called jet, of material, here seen directly for the first time in the case of a tidal disruption event.
+The transient was not bright in the optical light due to the large amount of interstellar gas and dust within the galaxy centre but was luminous at infrared and radio wavelengths for over a decade.
+Our infrared observations characterized the energetics of the event whereas high spatial resolution radio observations revealed a fast-moving (a quarter of the speed of light) outflow, so called jet, here seen directly for the first time in the case of a tidal disruption event.
 We suggest that this event could be just the tip of the iceberg of a hidden population, more common when the Universe was much younger than today.

 Supernova environments and progenitors

-The most straightforward way to study core-collapse supernova progenitors is to detect the progenitor star directly in pre-explosion high-resolution images.
-However, by examining the environments of supernovae, one can use larger samples of objects to extract information about their progenitors.
+A straightforward way to study core-collapse supernova progenitors is to detect the progenitor star directly in pre-explosion high-resolution images.
+However, by examining the environments of supernovae, one can use larger and statistically more robust samples of objects to extract information about their progenitors.
 The properties of the supernova progenitors can be derived from the stellar population at the explosion site, from which it emerged.
-The metallicities of supernova explosion sites can be studied using integral-field spectroscopy to find out what effect the metallicity of the progenitor star has on the resulting supernova.
-We have been working on quantifying the average masses of the progenitor stars inferred through association between the supernova sites and young massive stars, using the H-alpha or near-ultraviolet emission of the galaxy as a tracer of the latter.
-The distances of supernova sites from the nuclei of their host galaxies are also used to study not only the supernovae, but the host galaxies themselves.
+The age and metallicity of supernova explosion sites can be studied using integral-field spectroscopy to examine the stellar populations at the explosion sites and find out what effect the lifespan and metallicity of the progenitor star have on the resulting supernova.
+We have been working on quantifying the average masses of the progenitor stars inferred through association between the supernova sites and young massive stars, using the H-alpha and near-ultraviolet emission of the galaxy as a tracer of massive stars.
 One relatively unexplored method that we have also used to constrain the progenitors is to search for high-mass X-ray binaries at the supernova locations in pre-explosion X-ray observations.
-In an high-mass X-ray binary, one star has already exploded as a core-collapse supernova, producing a neutron star or a stellar mass black hole, and it is likely that the second star in the system will also explode.
+In a high-mass X-ray binary, one star has already exploded as a core-collapse supernova, producing a neutron star or a stellar mass black hole, and it is likely that the second star in the system will also explode.

 Progenitors of thermonuclear (type Ia) supernovae and peculiar transients